 The rollout of Gatwick’s vision for Flight Search focuses on the following areas:

 “This is a high-level view of how we see flight searches as a potential growth lever going forward,” says Andrew.

 “To not only support ancillary revenue for the airport but to improve the passenger experience – we can use that to improve and develop airline relationships as well”

 Rezcomm’s Director of Digital, Victoria Wallace, shares his enthusiasm for engagement and excellent customer experience as a driver of flight bookings:

-“A trend that we see at Rezcomm is that it’s not the ‘first time passenger’ at an airport who is likely to buy from the airport.
-More often than not, it’s someone who has booked through another channel, used the airport, completed their journey, bought parking, returned home, and they really enjoyed their experience.
-They’ve built up some loyalty and they now understand that the airport offers flight booking as an option.
-The next time they come to the airport they will book direct.”
+“A trend that we see at Rezcomm is that it’s not the ‘first-time passenger’ at an airport who is likely to buy from the airport.
+More often than not, it’s someone who has booked through another channel, used the airport, completed their journey, bought parking, returned home, and really enjoyed their experience.
+They’ve built up some loyalty, and they now understand that the airport offers flight booking as an option.
+The next time they come to the airport, they will book direct.”

 Get e-commerce tips sent straight to your inbox.
 Subscribe to Rezcomm resources below.